 This project aims to implement a group medical visit to promote physical activity, delivered by primary care and community partners in a federally qualified health center in Rochester, NY.
 We plan to assess the effectiveness of the intervention on increasing frequency and duration of physical activity among underserved adults as well as improving cardio-respiratory fitness and biometric measurements.
 Additionally, we are looking at the role of policy determinants on mediating the intervention’s effectiveness and outcomes at the institutional, local and national levels.

-The project will first utilize an Expert Panel process to define roles, responsibilities and core competencies for local health officials in local built environment policy process, specifically transportation and land use.
-An online survey will then assess experience of local health officials in all 50 states in these areas, as well as training and technical assistance needs, to inform a future PAPRN+ study to develop and pilot test approaches aimed at improving physical activity/walking-related policy participation.
+The project utilized an Expert Panel process to define capabilities for local health officials in local built environment policy process, specifically transportation and land use.
+An online survey then assessed experience of local health officials from across the U.S. in these areas, as well as training and technical assistance needs, to inform a future PAPRN+ study to develop and pilot test approaches aimed at improving physical activity/walking-related policy participation.
+The team is doing wide dissemination of the capabilities and planning for intervention.

 This project is examining the role that progressive-oriented zoning, land use, and Smart Growth policies may have in facilitating community walkability and adult walking behaviors.
 The project will involve an in-depth evaluation of the walkability-orientation of zoning, land use and SmartGrowth policies in 10 large and 10 small, southern jurisdictions in the U.S. and constructing corresponding measures of community walkability using GIS and Google Earth/Street View aerial photos to determine the level of policy implementation.